jameshughes89/cs101/site/topics/fileIO/fileIO.rst

 * Most of what we are about to see will work on many different file types too (not just text files)

-Reading From a Text File
+Reading from a Text File
 ------------------------

 * There are a few ways to open and read from a file, but the easiest is as follows